 - Your sales strategy for customer success.
 What customer success vision have you, or the sales team, shared with the client throughout their buying process?

 - How your organization complements the client’s vision.
 You need to understand how your organization’s resources, people, product, and services, complement the client’s business needs and how your resources will contribute to the client’s success.

 - Your competitive strengths and value opportunity to the client.
 Why should the client select your offering over a competitor’s solution?

 Once you have gathered the critical sales intelligence, then you can begin to write.
 A compelling executive summary is well-organized—traditionally no more than 2 to 3 pages in length and delivers a customer-focused introduction to your proposal.
 Here are some best practices to ensure that this important proposal introduction is always customer-focused!

 - The executive summary should build upon the customer success strategy and messaging that the sales team has delivered throughout the client’s buying process.
 In fact, in some organizations, the sales team prepares the first draft, and in turn, sets the tone and direction for the proposal team to follow.

 - The executive summary should summarize the information that is provided in the proposal, including what is being offered.
 The details are supported in the body of the proposal.

 - If you are compelled to communicate information about your organization—it is because the information is critical to the client’s success.
 For example, you might convey: With redundant production and distribution facilities located in the USA, Germany and Brazil, ABC Company can meet your global manufacturing requirements, as well as provide production redundancies that meet emergency preparedness and business continuity planning requirements.
 This statement is not provided to boost about your globally located facilities.
-But rather, the statement may be shares an important competitive qualification for a customer who requires global parts distribution, emergency preparedness and business continuity plans.
+But rather, the statement shares an important competitive qualification for a customer who requires global parts distribution, emergency preparedness, and a business continuity plan.